sjthesahiljoseph/SJtheSahilJosephComputer/README.md

 - File Tabs in one line by recent sequence.
 -

-NodeJs:
-- Download and Install Nodejs latest.
-- Use Visual Studio Community 2022 for JavaScript / TypeScript.

-Python:
+NodeJs & Python:
-- Download and Install Python latest.
+- Download and Install Nodejs & Python latest.
-- Setup pip etc...
-- Use Visual Studio Community 2022 for Python.
+- Use Visual Studio Community 2022 / Visual Studio Code for JavaScript / TypeScript / Python.

-PHP:
-- Download and Install XAMPP, Laravel Herd, Composer, etc...

 MySQL & PostgreSQL:
 - Download and Install MySQL & PostgreSQL and Setup them.